davidkastner/evoAllostery/README.md

 #### Custom MSA
 The raw data at the heart of our project is a single binary database file.
-The sequences were generated using PSI-BLAST, with the sequence of siglec-7 used as the input (UNIPROT Q9Y286).
+The sequences were generated using PSI-BLAST, with the sequence of the siglec-7 crystal structure used as the query (PDB:1O7V).
 The query length was set to match the crystal structure (PDB:1O7V).
 To increase the accuracy and prevent false hits, we set the e-value threshold to 1E-7 and a word size of two in both iterations.
 A total of 9552 sequences were retrieved from the non-redundant (nr) database.
 For phylogenetic annotation, we wrote a script to parse the accession numbers from the text file (can be found in the _Scripts_ directory).
 We used the 'ncbi' option in annotateMSA which uses the Biopython NCBI Entrez utility